-It’s now Friday and Hurricane Florence has arrived in North Carolina.
+It’s now Friday, September 14, 2018, and Hurricane Florence has arrived in North Carolina.
 The powerful storm made landfall at 7:15 a.m.
 ET near Wrightsville Beach, just east of Wilmington.
 Unfortunately, it’s crawling very slow but whipping very fast.
-So instead of quickly moving past communities and towns she’s sending overwhelming storm surges during hours of destruction all the while many desperately await rescue in one flooded city alone.
+So instead of quickly moving past communities and towns, she’s sending overwhelming storm surges during hours of destruction all the while many desperately await rescue in one flooded city alone.

-She just made landfall but already the numbers flooded in, and they didn’t appear good.
+She just made landfall but already the numbers flooded in, and they didn’t appear good save the lower wind speeds.
 By Friday morning, Florence already had knocked out power to over 500,000 customers in North and South Carolina.
 She’s forced 25,000 people into emergency shelters across the Carolinas along with cancelling over a thousand flights across the Eastern seaboard.

 Freshwater flooding classified by the weather center as “catastrophic” is expected over portions of the Carolinas.
 The center went on to say, “On the forecast track, the center of Florence will move further inland across extreme southeastern North Carolina and extreme eastern South Carolina today and Saturday.”